-EMBEDDED SYSTEMS Instruction: 3 Hours/ week Semester End Exam Marks: 70 Subject Reference Code: CS5007 Credits: 3 Sessional Marks: 30 Duration of Semester End Exam: 3 hr
+Instruction: 3 Hours/ week Semester End Exam Marks: 60 Subject Reference Code: PE570CS Credits: 3 Sessional Marks: 40 Duration of Semester End Exam: 3 hrs.

-COURSE OBJECTIVES COURSE OUTCOMES Students should be able to Students will be able to design methods and techniques specific to the creation of an embedded system that integrates both software and hardware to fulfill a set of requirements describe the Embedded System design process compare CISC and RISC instruction set architecture design and develop embedded hardware and firmware identify real-time constraints associated with Embedded System and relate them with RTOS principles describe the techniques and tools to debug the Embedded System software
+Course Objectives Course Outcomes Students should be able to At the end of the course, Students will be able to Design methods and techniques specific to the creation of an embedded system that integrates both software and hardware to fulfill a set of requirements Describe the Embedded System design process Compare CISC and RISC instruction set architecture Design and develop embedded hardware and firmware Identify real-time constraints associated with Embedded System and relate them with RTOS principles Describe the techniques and tools to debug the Embedded System software

 Introduction to Embedded Systems: Characteristics and quality attributes of Embedded Systems Challenges in Embedded System Design, Application and Domain specific Embedded Systems.
 UNIT -II